eclipsesource/tabris-js/doc/build.md

 | ThemeSplash             | <ul><li>`@style/Theme.Tabris.SplashScreen`</li><li>`@style/Theme.Tabris.Light.SplashScreen` (Default)</ul>The splash screen is shown to the user while the app is starting up.
 By default this screen has a white background.
 The `ThemeSplash` preference allows to set one of the bundled themes or to provide a custom theme.<br/><br/>Example: `<preference name="ThemeSplash" value="@style/Theme.Tabris.SplashScreen" />`<br/><br/>Note that the `config.xml` element `<splash .. />` can be used to set an image on the splash screen.
 For styling guides see the material design guidelines on [launch screens](https://material.google.com/patterns/launch-screens.html). |

 ### Windows specific preferences
 Windows apps always have a splash screen.
 If you do not configure one, the default Tabris.js splash screen is used.
-To configure your own splash creen, you have to give a logo in three different resolutions and the background color, like this:
+To configure your own splash creen, you have to give a logo in three different resolutions and the background color.
+The naming of the files has to match those given here:

 ```xml
 <platform name="windows">